Becky1703/NoteAppBackend/README.md

 Welcome to NoteApp API!
 This backend API is designed to support note taking apllications like the Kosile note-taking application that I built with React and is available on my GitHub at https://github.com/Becky1703/NoteAppFrontend.git.
 The API provides CRUD operations for efficient note management within the MERN stack.

 ## Table of Contents
-> Installation
-   - Prerequisites
+> Prerequisites
-   - Installation Steps
+> Installation Guide
 > Usage
-   - Example 1: Basic usage
-   - Example 2: Basic usage
+   - Start server
+   - Access Api
+> Troubleshooting
 > Contributing
    - Getting started
    - Contributing Guidelines
    - Pull Request Template
 > Related projects
+> Authors
+> About me
 > License

 ## Prerequisites